|Died||In 298 AC, Winterfell|

 |Played by||Lalor Roddy|

 The catspaw is described as being a small, dirty man in filthy brown clothing that smells of horses.
 He has a gaunt face, limp blond hair and pale deep-sunk eyes.
 He wields an Valyrian dagger that has a dragonbone hilt.
 Catelyn notes that he moves unexpectedly fast.

 A Game of Thrones

 The assassin arranges for a fire to start in the library tower of Winterfell as a diversion.
 This succeeds in drawing Robb Stark from Bran's room in order to attend to the fire, leaving Catelyn behind.
 Upon entering the room, he finds Catelyn and claims that she was not supposed to be there.
 As he moves to Bran, he states that killing him would be a mercy.
 As she attempts to scream for help, Catelyn is attacked by the assassin, who moves to try and attempt to slit her throat.
 They struggle and he injures her hand, as well as pulling out some of her hair.
 He is about to attack again, when Summer, Bran's direwolf, attacks him and tears out his throat.

 Following this, Hallis Mollen informs Catelyn that the assassin was not a servant or stableboy and had been seen wandering around the castle following the weeks after Bran's fall.
 Mollen also reports that the assassin had been sleeping in the stables, explaining why he had smelled of horses.
 Amongst the possessions found in the stables, Robb mentions that the assassin had been paid 90 silver stags to kill Bran.

 A Storm of Swords

 Tyrion recalls a memory whilst he was at Winterfell, in which he overheard Prince Joffrey Baratheon jesting with the Hound, Sandor Clegane, to send a dog to kill a wolf.
 He guesses that Joffrey hired the catspaw among those that joined the king's party as they made their way North and that he had found the dagger amongst his father's weapons and had simply taken it.
-However, Tyrion is unable to figure out why Joffrey wanted Bran dead, and attributes it to his innate cruelty for the moment.
+However, Tyrion is unable to figure out why Joffrey wanted Bran dead, and attributes it to his innate cruelty.